The Eye (2002 film): Plot

-Blind since the age of five, 20-year-old Hong Kong classical violinist Wong Kar Mun undergoes an eye cornea transplant after receiving a pair of new eyes from a donor.
+Blind since the age of 5, 20-year-old Hong Kong classical violinist Wong Kar Mun undergoes an eye cornea transplant after receiving a pair of new eyes from a donor.
 Initially, she is glad to have her sight restored but becomes troubled when she starts seeing mysterious figures that seem to foretell gruesome deaths.
-The night before her discharge from the hospital, she sees a shadowy figure accompanying a patient out of the room and the next morning the patient is pronounced dead.
+The night before her discharge from the hospital, she sees a shadowy figure accompanying a patient out of the room, and the next morning, the patient is pronounced dead.

 Mun goes to see her doctor's nephew, Dr. Wah, a psychotherapist, about the strange entities that she has been seeing.
-He is skeptical at first, but as he gradually develops a closer relationship with her, he decides to accompany her on a trip to northern Thailand to find Ling, the eye donor.
+He is initially skeptical, but as he gradually develops a closer relationship with her, he decides to accompany her to northern Thailand to find Ling, the eye donor.
 When they ask a village doctor about Ling and her family, he is unwilling to reveal anything but becomes more cooperative when Mun tells him that she sees what Ling used to see.
-Apparently, Ling had a psychic ability that allowed her to foresee death and disaster.
+Ling had a psychic ability that allowed her to foresee death and disaster.
 However, her fellow villagers misunderstood her as a jinx and refused to trust her.
 Once, Ling tried to warn the people about an imminent disaster, but they drove her away in disbelief.
-When her vision came true, she felt guilty about the deaths and hanged herself.
-Ling's mother is both depressed and angry with her daughter and has never forgiven Ling for committing suicide, until one night Ling's spirit possesses Mun and attempts suicide.
-Ling's mother saves Mun and breaks down, saying that she has forgiven Ling and Ling's spirit leaves in peace.
+When her vision came true, she felt guilty about the tragedy and hanged herself.
+Ling's mother is both depressed and angry with her daughter and has never forgiven Ling for committing suicide until one night, Ling's spirit possesses Mun and attempts suicide.
+Ling's mother saves Mun and breaks down, saying she has forgiven Ling, and Ling's spirit leaves in peace.

-On the return journey, their bus is caught in a traffic jam and Mun sees hundreds of ghostly figures lumbering on the road.
-Believing that a catastrophe is approaching, she runs out of the bus and tries to warn everyone to leave, but no one understands her and think that she is insane.
-In fact, the traffic jam is due to a tank truck that has toppled over and is blocking the road.
-The truck starts leaking natural gas but nobody notices it.
+On the return journey, their bus is caught in a traffic jam, and Mun sees hundreds of ghostly figures lumbering on the road.
+Believing that a catastrophe is approaching, she runs out of the bus and tries to warn everyone to leave, but no one understands her and thinks she is insane.
+The traffic jam is due to a tank truck that has toppled over and is blocking the road.
+The truck starts leaking natural gas, but nobody notices it.
 A driver restarts his engine and ignites the gas, causing a chain explosion.
 Dr. Wah saves Mun from death by shielding her with his body, but Mun is already blinded by glass fragments.
 In the epilogue, a blind Mun is seen roaming the streets of Hong Kong.
 Although she has lost her sense of sight again, she is happy that she now has the support and friendship of Dr. Wah.